-- Computer does not boot, instead you get a beep code.
-See the POST and beep code page for additional information about beep codes.
+- Computer does not boot, and you are getting a beep code.
+See the POST and beep code page for additional information about them.

 - Random computer crashes causing BSOD, General Protection Fault error messages, Illegal Operations, Fatal Exceptions, etc.

-There are several software programs available that are designed to test your computer's hardware including the computer's memory.
-Below are a few programs designed to test your computer's memory.
+There are several software programs available that are designed to test your computer's hardware, including the computer's memory:

-- Windows Vista, Windows 7 and later have a Windows Memory Diagnostics tool that can be accessed by clicking on the Start orb and typing memory in the run line.
-Running this command opens the Memory Diagnostics tool with two options.
-Either restart immediately or test the memory the next time the computer restarts.
+- Windows Vista, Windows 7 and later have a Windows Memory Diagnostics tool that can be accessed by clicking on the Start Orb and typing "memory" in the run line.
+Running this command opens the Memory Diagnostics tool with two options: "Restart now and check for problems" or "Check for problems the next time I start my computer."
 Choosing either of these options runs the computer through a memory test the next time it starts up.

-- Memtest86 - Our recommendation for testing computer memory, Memtest86 is a x86 compatible free memory tester.
+- Memtest86 - Our recommendation for testing computer memory, Memtest86 is an x86 compatible, free memory tester.

-- DocMemory - Another great software solution to test your computer's memory.
+- DocMemory - Another great software solution to test the status of your computer's memory.

-- Memorytesters - Company offers different hardware solution for testing computer memory.
-These are the highest quality method for testing memory but something only likely to be used at a computer service center because of their cost.
+- Memory testers - Companies offer different hardware solution for testing computer memory.
+These are the highest quality methods for testing memory, but likely only to be used at a computer service center because of their cost.

-- PC-doctor - Another fantastic but not cheap solution often used for service centers and technicians to diagnose computer hardware issues including memory issues.
+- PC-doctor - Another fantastic, but not cheap solution often used by service centers and technicians to diagnose computer hardware issues including memory issues.

-- PC Diagnostics - Another company that offers both hardware and software solutions for testing the majority of computer hardware in your computer including the computers memory.
+- PC Diagnostics - Another company that offers both hardware and software solutions for testing the majority of computer hardware in your computer, including memory.

 Swap and remove memory

-If you have access to other compatible computers memory, such as an extra computer in your home or office, or a friend's or co-worker's computer, you can swap that memory into your computer to see if it's a memory issue.
-Using known good memory in a computer that may have a memory problem is a good method of checking to see if the memory in your computer is bad.
+If you have access to compatible memory from another computer, such as an extra computer in your home, office, a friend's, or co-worker's computer, you can swap that memory into your computer to see if it's the issue.
+Using memory known to be functional in a computer that may have a memory problem is a good method of checking.

-Alternatively, if your computer has more then the minimum requirements needed by your operating system, for example if you have 2GB (4x512MB sticks of RAM) you can also temporarily remove a partial amount of RAM to see if you encounter the same issues.
+Alternatively, if your computer has more than the minimum requirements needed by your operating system, for example if you have 2GB of RAM (4 slots of 500Mb), you may also temporarily remove a some of it to see if you encounter the same issues.